HONDA CB125F (2015 - 2020) Review

 Ride quality & brakesNext up: Engine

-The single disc brake up front and drum brake at the rear are competent enough to stop you in a hurry, and more than adequate for both the learner rider and those whizzing through London’s rush hour.
-There's a complete lack of vibrations from the engine.
-Singles suffer more from primary vibes than most engine configurations, but an added balancer shaft has reduced vibes in every gear, even at top speed.
+The single disc brake up front and drum brake at the rear are competent enough to stop you in a hurry and are more than adequate for both the learner rider and those whizzing through London’s rush hour.
+There's also a complete lack of vibrations from the engine.
+Singles traditionally suffer more from primary vibes than most engine configurations but the CB’s added balancer shaft has reduced vibes in every gear, even at top speed.

 EngineNext up: Reliability

-Although still a conventional, straightforward, air-cooled, four-stroke single, the 2015 CB125F’s motor was virtually new with very few parts retained from the old motor.
-One of the most important additions was Honda’s latest fuel injection system, which, coupled with a revised cylinder head and exhaust system, increased the bike’s low to midrange torque and fuel economy.
+Although still a conventional, straightforward, air-cooled, four-stroke single, the 2015 CB125F’s motor was virtually new with very few parts retained from the old.
+One of the most important additions was Honda’s latest fuel injection system, which, coupled with a revised cylinder head and exhaust system, increased both the bike’s low to midrange torque and also fuel economy.

 As a side effect, the power and torque figures are down from 11.1bhp to 10.46 and 8.2ftlb to 7.52.
 But working with such low numbers in the first place, you’re not going to feel it.
-And the revised mapping and FI certainly adds more of a poke low down which makes it stronger when pulling away from lights than the previous model anyway.
+But the revised mapping and FI certainly adds more of a poke low down which makes it stronger when pulling away from lights than the previous model anyway.
 Plenty of owners comment about how grunty and flexible it is for a 125, being able to pull away from traffic lights and the like impressively briskly.

 Reliability & build qualityNext up: Value

-We've got 13 Honda CB125F owners' reviews on the MCN site, with an overall score of 3.8 stars out of 5.
-That's not a particularly impressive score, and buyers are less than impressed with some aspects of the bike's build quality.
+Our Honda CB125F owners' reviews show an overall score that's not particularly impressive, and buyers are less than impressed with some aspects of the bike's build quality.
 We suggest you have a read before heading out for a test ride.